-Cameron’s rise has been called “a dish room to board room story,” as he began his career in the restaurant industry almost forty years ago as a dishwasher at a local Columbus steakhouse in 1980 as a senior in high school.
-A few years later, when he was working as a line cook during a chaotic shift change, time stood still amidst the pandemonium and Cameron had an epiphany.
+Cameron’s rise has been called “a dish room to board room story,” as he began his career in the restaurant industry more than 40 years ago as a dishwasher at a local Columbus steakhouse in 1980 as a junior in high school.
+A few years later, when he was working as a line cook during a chaotic shift change, time stood still amidst the pandemonium in the kitchen, and Cameron had an epiphany.
 He realized then he loved the restaurant business and set out to make it his lifelong career.
 After that shift, he put pen to paper to map out his career goals, waking his mother in the middle of the night to share them with her.
 Those goals – to attend the prestigious Culinary Institute of America (CIA), to become an executive chef by age 23, to be a restaurant general manager by 24, and ultimately to be president of a restaurant company by the age of 35 – eventually were the benchmarks that would set the course of Cameron Mitchell’s restaurant industry career.

 At the age of 22, Cameron graduated from the CIA and started his professional career with the 55 Restaurant Group based in Columbus, Ohio.
 He rose through the company’s ranks until he was directing all restaurant operations of the six-unit restaurant company.
-But eventually, his corporate ladder ran out of rungs, and in 1992, he mapped out his ideal restaurant company, including first and foremost, an associate centered culture which provides guests genuine hospitality and extraordinary dining experiences.
-This set Cameron forth on his final career aspiration – to become the president of a restaurant company.
+But eventually, his corporate ladder ran out of rungs, and in 1992, he mapped out his ideal restaurant company, including first and foremost, an associate-centered culture which provides guests genuine hospitality and extraordinary dining experiences.
+This set Cameron forth on his next career aspiration – to become the president of a restaurant company.

 In October of 1993, after going 14 months without a paycheck and overcoming numerous obstacles along the way, Cameron Mitchell Restaurants began with the launch of Cameron’s, an intimate, contemporary American bistro in northwest Columbus.
 Through the development of new concepts and the expansion of several of his most popular concepts, Cameron Mitchell Restaurants grew to become a 33-unit, multi-concept operation with locations in nine states and sales exceeding $120 million annually in 2007.

 In 2008, Cameron’s prominence in the industry increased exponentially when he guided the sale of two of his most popular concepts – Mitchell’s Fish Market and Mitchell’s Steakhouse, a total of 22 restaurants – to Ruth’s Hospitality Group for $92 million.
 Mitchell has spent the years since that sale continuing on his culinary journey to develop and introduce innovative dining concepts.

 With an entrepreneur’s energy, vision and passion, Mitchell’s sights are set on the development of new restaurant concepts, and the expansion of concepts currently in his company’s portfolio, particularly Ocean Prime (known in Columbus, OH, as Mitchell’s Ocean Club).
 Plans include the continued introduction of this concept in major metropolitan markets throughout the United States.